William Palmer (murderer): Arrest and trial

-Palmer was arrested on the charge of murder and forgery (a creditor had told the police his suspicions that Palmer had been forging his mother's signature) and detained at Stafford Gaol; he threatened to go on hunger strike, but backed down when the governor informed him that this would lead to his being force fed.
+Palmer was arrested on the charge of murder and forgery, and was detained at Stafford Gaol; he threatened to go on hunger strike, but backed down when the governor informed him that this would lead to his being force fed.

-An Act of Parliament (the Central Criminal Court Act 1856) was passed to allow the trial to be held at the Old Bailey in London, as it was felt that a fair jury could not be found in Staffordshire, where detailed accounts of the case and the deaths of his children were printed by local newspapers.
+An Act of Parliament (the Central Criminal Court Act 1856) was passed to allow Palmer's trial to be held at the Old Bailey in London, as it was felt that a fair jury could not be found in Staffordshire, where detailed accounts of the case had been printed by local newspapers.
 However, an alternative hypothesis is that Palmer was a popular figure in Rugeley and would not have been found guilty by a Staffordshire jury: the implication being that the trial location was moved for political reasons so as to secure a guilty verdict.
-Lord Chief Justice Campbellthe senior judge at Palmer's trialsuggested in his autobiography that, had Palmer been tried at Stafford Assizes Court, he would have been found not guilty.

-The Home Secretary also ordered that the bodies of Ann and Walter Palmer be exhumed and re-examined; Walter was too badly decomposed, though Dr Taylor found antimony in all the organs in Ann's body.
+Lord Chief Justice Campbell, the senior judge at Palmer's trial, suggested in his autobiography that, had Palmer been tried at Stafford Assizes, he would have been found not guilty.
+The Home Secretary also ordered that the bodies of Ann and Walter Palmer be exhumed and re-examined; Walter was too badly decomposed, though Dr. Taylor found antimony in all the organs in Ann's body.

 Palmer's defence was led by Mr Serjeant William Shee.
-The defence case suffered adverse comment from the judge because Shee had, against all rules and conventions of professional conduct, told the jury that he personally believed Palmer to be innocent.
-The prosecution team of Alexander Cockburn and John Walter Huddleston possessed fine forensic minds and proved forceful advocates, especially in demolishing defence witness Jeremiah Smith, who had insisted that he had no knowledge of Palmer's taking out life insurance on his brother, despite Smith's signature being on the form.
+Their case suffered adverse comment from the judge because Shee had, against all rules and conventions of professional conduct, told the jury that he personally believed Palmer to be innocent.
+The prosecution team of Alexander Cockburn and John Walter Huddleston possessed fine forensic minds and proved forceful advocates, especially in demolishing the testimony of defence witness Jeremiah Smith, who had insisted that he had no knowledge of Palmer's taking out life insurance on his brother, despite Smith's signature being on the form.
 Palmer expressed his admiration for Cockburn's cross-examination after the verdict through the racing metaphor, "It was the riding that did it."